 - 9. Select the tiers of the second source file that you want to merge with the first file. - 10.
-If there are common tiers in both files and you want those of the second file to overwrite those of the first, make sure Allow existing annotations to be overwritten is checked. - 11.
-Click on Finish to start merging. - 12.
+If there are common tiers (tiers with the same name) in both files and you want to allow annotations of the second file to overwrite those of the first, make sure Allow existing annotations to be overwritten is checked.
+If this option is not checked, only those annotations of the second source will be added to the tier in the first source, that do not overlap any existing annotations. - 11.
+If there are tiers with the same name in both files and you don't want to merge those tiers, you can select the Merge transcripts without overwriting existing tiers option.
+The tiers from the second source will then be copied with a suffix added to the name.
+E.g. if there is a tier named Event in both files, the tier from the second source will be copied as Event-1 (continuing numbering until a unique name is found). - 12.
+Click on Finish to start merging. - 13.
 When the merge procedure has been finished you can choose whether to open the result immediately in a new ELAN window:

-Figure 1.16.
+Figure 1.18.
 Open new transcription

-1.2.11.
+1.2.12.
 Saving a template